The 2022 round of the Future Routes Fund closed for applications on the 29th of May.

 It was created by Scotland's youth biodiversity panel, ReRoute.
 The young people on the ReRoute panel developed the aims, outcomes and criteria for fund in collaboration with NatureScot and Young Scot.
 They designed it to be for the benefit of young people, easy to apply for, and they worked hard to encourage submissions from a wide range of young people, regardless of their level of interest in nature.

 The Future Routes Fund was launched in 2018 as part of Scotland’s Year of Young People, with £100,000 available over five years for young people to deliver activities, projects and ideas which engage people with nature.
+Unfortunately due to Covid, there was a bit of a break in the fund, however it is now back and ready to help young people take action!

 - Alnisa Meaan: Women together